-Previous surveys have documented western pond turtle (WPT) presence throughout the California Terrestrial and Wildlife Management Plan Boundary (PacifiCorp 2004b; AECOM 2019; 2020) as described in Appendix C. WPT utilization of habitat within the California Terrestrial and Wildlife Management Plan Boundary includes nesting, over-wintering, foraging, and basking and is fully described in the WPT study report (AECOM 2019).
+Previous surveys have documented western pond turtle (WPT) presence throughout the Oregon Terrestrial and Wildlife Management Plan Boundary (PacifiCorp 2004b; AECOM 2019) as described in Appendix C. WPT utilization of habitat within the Oregon Terrestrial and Wildlife Management Plan Boundary includes nesting, over-wintering, foraging, and basking and is fully described in the WPT study report (AECOM 2019).

-Pre-drawdown, drawdown and restoration work activities may impact WPT located in the California Terrestrial and Wildlife Management Plan Boundary.
-Management measures to be implemented by the Renewal Corporation include pre-construction surveys, drawdown surveys, and rescue and relocation.
-These measures are described in more detail within this section.
+Pre-drawdown, drawdown, and restoration work activities may impact WPT located in the Oregon Terrestrial and Wildlife Management Plan Boundary.
+ODFW is expected to implement a number of management measures, including pre-construction surveys, drawdown surveys, and rescue and relocation, all as described in more detail in this Section 3.1.
 In addition, the Renewal Corporation will implement the management measures for entrapment prevention and exclusion set forth in Section 3.8.

 The structure and contents of the WPT database will be developed and agreed by CDFW, ODFW and the Renewal Corporation no later than three (3) months prior to the start of predrawdown activities.
-The Renewal Corporation will then create the WPT database and provide CDFW with access to the WPT database prior to the start of pre-drawdown activities.
-The WPT database will include a map of previously identified overwintering sites (AECOM 2019).
-The Renewal Corporation will regularly update the WPT database with the field data collected during the VES surveys (as defined below in Section 3.1.1) and rescue and relocation efforts.
+The Renewal Corporation will then create the WPT database and provide ODFW with access to the WPT database prior to the start of pre-drawdown activities.
+The WPT database will include a map of previously identified overwintering sites (AECOM 2019) as well as maps that depict the project disturbance limits, access roads, other project features, and potential suitable nesting habitat within 500 meters of the J.C.
+Boyle reservoir shoreline.
+In addition, the WPT database will contain a master schedule and map of all "in-water" activities with the potential to disturb WPT that might occur in the vicinity of the WPT overwintering sites identified in the WPT study report (AECOM 2019).
+For purposes of the master schedule, work activities that take place below the ordinary high-water mark will be considered "in-water" work.